 Besides my scientific research, I have been involved in several cultural projects.
 Between 2007 and 2014 I was a student at the Conservatorio Municipal de Música de Barcelona majoring in saxophone with Víctor Béjar and Miquell Bofill.
 I attended masterclasses by Rodrigo Pérez Vila, Rupert Stelzer, Barbara Schickbichler, Michael Krenn, and Sascha Ambruster, among others.
 In addition, I participated in the Academy of Contemporary Music at the HSLU and performed as guest saxophonist at festivals such as Wege der Wahrnehmung and New Music Days.
 As a result of my interest in interdisciplinary art, I developed various projects as artist in residence or guest at performance series, as well as curator of concert staging.
 Since 2020 I have been closely collaborating with SoundTrieb, a collective I support as cultural manager.
-I am also co-director of the network Ko-Operator!, an interdisciplinary artistic platform active since 2019.
+I am also co-founder of the network Ko-Operator!, an interdisciplinary artistic platform active since 2019.